|

 Iron(II)

-sulphate heptahydrate, cobalt(II) chloride hexahydrate and
+sulfate heptahydrate, cobalt(II) chloride hexahydrate and

-copper(II) sulphate pentahydrate.
+copper(II) sulfate pentahydrate.

 -